 - Abdominal pain

-Although opioid withdrawal can be incredibly intense, these and other common withdrawal symptoms are not believed to be life-threatening.
+Although opioid withdrawal can be incredibly intense, these and other common withdrawal symptoms are not seen as life-threatening.
 In fact, they often closely mirror many of the physical side effects or signs of opioid abuse.
-Notwithstanding this, getting professional detox support is always advised.
+Notwithstanding this, professional detox support is always the right course of action.
 People who attempt to go “cold turkey” by undergoing the detox process at home are at an incredibly high risk of relapsing.

-There is also a window during which recovering addicts are at an especially high risk of overdosing.
+There is also a window during which recovering addicted individuals are at an especially high risk of overdosing.
 Relapsing after losing tolerance to these drugs can result in using more of an opioid than the body can handle.

 At Recovery Bay Center, we’re well-aware of just how difficult opioid addiction can be.
 We also understand that the challenges of recovery can be different for each individual.
 Our opioid addiction treatment services are entirely customizable.
 We provide access to medical detox support, and we offer an expansive range of mental health services and therapies.

 Our team is committed to helping people relearn how to function without opioids through the use of cognitive behavioral therapy, dual diagnosis treatment, stress management and more.
 If you’ve been abusing opioids and need help, we’re always here to provide it.
-Get in touch with us today to get detailed information on our rehab programs or to get answers to your questions about opioid addiction.
+Get in touch with us today at 833.991.2955 to learn about our rehab programs or to get answers to your questions about opioid addiction.